1Shubham7/cka-notes/upgrade-cluster.md

 ## Step by step guide

+So for upgrading the entire cluster,
+1. we upgrade the kubeadm version
+2. we upgrade the control plane node kubernetes version
+3. we ugrade the kubelet and kubectl
+4. we upgrade the worker nodes

 ### Step 0.
 First go to spefic doc for the upgrade

 find your cluster version: